 "You can philosophize for sheer enjoyment.
 Or because you want to change the world.
 Or to develop and hone your mental powers.
 Or out of insatiable, childlike curiosity.
-Or because your very life depends upon it." — Those words written by philosopher Geoffrey Klempner in 2002 express the sheer diversity of reasons for coming to philosophy.
+Or because your very life depends upon it." — Those words written by philosopher Geoffrey Klempner in 2002 express the sheer diversity of motives for choosing philosophy.

-One needs a reason.
-But there are lots of reasons.
-Sometimes we do things not fully knowing the reason, because we feel it is the right thing to do, or the right thing to do now, at this point in our lives.
+One needs a motive.
+Sometimes we do things not fully knowing why, because we feel it is the right thing to do, or the right thing to do now, at this point in our lives.
 That's good enough!

 We are all enthusiasts here.
 The word comes from the Greek enthousiasmos — being possessed by the gods.
 Discovering philosophy is like falling in love.
 Which explains the Greek word philo-sophia.
 We are in love with what we do.

 Take your time to look around these pages.
 There's a lot to read — although you don't have to read everything!
-If you need advice, write to us at email@example.com.
+If you need advice, write to email@example.com.
 Even if you don't need advice but just have something to say, write anyway.
 Tell us your ideas, or how you think we are doing.

 Why are we here?